cbwinslow/OpenBB/CODE_OF_CONDUCT.md

 # Citizen Code of Conduct

+Welcome to the OpenBB community!
+This document helps keep our spaces open and safe for everyone.

 ## 1. Purpose

 A primary goal of OpenBB Terminal is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).